Vonng/pigsty/docs/README.md

 ## Compatibility

-We recommend using RockyLinux 8.9, 9.3 and Ubuntu 22.04 (jammy) as the underlying Operating System.
+We recommend using **RockyLinux 8.9, 9.3** and **Ubuntu 22.04** (jammy) as the underlying Operating System, we have pre-packed [offline packages](INSTALL#offline-packages) for these three distributions.
+EL 8/9 is our primary supported OS, with the standard feature set.
+Debian has some difference in PG extensions (lack of Pigsty maintained RPMs, but also has some unique extension extensions available, e.g: pgml).

-While any EL 7,8,9 / Ubuntu 20.04,22.04 / Debian 11/12 and their compatible Distributions should work.
+While any EL 7,8,9 / Ubuntu 20.04,22.04 / Debian 11/12 compatible Distributions could work, such as RHEL, Rocky, Alma, CentOS, Anolis, OracleLinux, etc.
+You have to perform **online installation** or make your own offline packages due to potential package dependency conflicts.

-PostgreSQL 16 is currently the Major supported version with full extension support.
-But you can also use PostgreSQL 12/13/14/15 too.
+PostgreSQL is currently the Major supported PG version, with full extensions.
+But you can also use PostgreSQL 12/13/14/15 too with some extra modifications.
+If you have advanced compatibility requirements, such as using a specific OS distribution, supporting a specific version of PostgreSQL, or need consulting & support, we also provide [commercial support](SUPPORT) options.

 ----------------